olastor/picosearch/README.md

 console.log(pico.searchDocuments('jump sun'));
 ```

+Please note that currently, a document must be flat and can only contain string values, and needs an `id` field (also a string)!

 ## Language-specific Preprocessing

 By default, only a generic preprocessing is being done (simple regex tokenizer + lowercasing).
 It is **highly recommended** to replace this with language-specific options.
 Currently, the following languages have an additional package for pre-processing: